 What is Premature Ejaculation?

-Premature ejaculation is the inability to control your orgasm with minimal sexual stimulation, either before intercourse begins or shortly thereafter.
-This isn’t just not lasting as long as you wanted to, but orgasming before or with very little stimulation.
+This isn’t just about not lasting as long as you want, but orgasming too quick with very little stimulation.
 There’s a difference between having superior sexual stamina and true premature ejaculation.
 We explore more about exactly what premature ejaculation is, in the next section.

 Your body has three divisions of autonomous nervous systems.
 These include:

 - The sympathetic nervous system – This is the hormonal response to stress.
-Your sympathetic nervous system takes control in fight or flight type situations.
+Your sympathetic nervous system activates in fight or flight type situations.

 - The parasympathetic nervous system – This is the nervous system that controls autonomous bodily functions.
 This includes your heart beat, your food digestion, breathing and other functions your body does without you even thinking about it.

 - The enteric nervous system – This is the nervous system responsible for coordinating your reflexes.

 It’s the moving from the parasympathetic (automatic bodily functions) to sympathetic (stress) mode that often leads to the inability to control ejaculation.

 In a 2013 study published in Andrology, researchers note there must be a connection between sympathetic and parasympathetic nerve systems in the smooth muscles of the penis.
 Though this research was done on rats, scientists speculate these findings have similar physiological implications on human males.